Environmental Conservation: Environmental Observation & Informatics MS

 The Environmental Conservation master’s program in Environmental Observation and Informatics prepares you to meet the global demand for people who can merge technical proficiency and leadership to advance conservation efforts.
 Build expertise to interpret and apply remotely sensed earth observation data to complex environmental problems.

-• Complete your master’s in just 15 months through face-to-face learning on campus in summer and fall, online courses in spring, and a leadership experience in your final summer
+• Complete your master’s in just 15 months through face-to-face learning on campus summer, fall, and winter, and a leadership experience in your final summer

 • Become proficient in remote sensing and integrated technology, modeling and analysis, and leadership